 New Salespersons must complete the 30-hour Post-License Education requirement.
 They do not need to complete the 16-hour Continuing Education curriculum required of other salespersons.

-NOTE: All Virginia Real Estate Salesperson Licenses--including those issued to new licensees--are valid for two years.
-Although New Salespersons must complete Post-License Education within one year of initial licensure, their license term is for two years.
+All Virginia Real Estate Salesperson Licenses--including those issued to new licensees--are valid for two years.
+Although New Salespersons must complete Post-License Education within one year of initial licensure to remain on active status, their license term is for two years.

 New Salespersons will not receive any credit from the Board for any Continuing Education courses they complete before their first two-year licensure term ends.
-Some New Salesperson licensees may mistakenly assume that, since they completed their 30-hour Post-License Education requirement, they should then immediately get started on completing the 16-hour Continuing Education hours that will be required of them during their second two-year licensure term.
+Some New Salesperson licensees may mistakenly assume that because they completed their 30-hour Post-License Education requirement, they should then immediately get started on completing the 16-hour Continuing Education hours required of them during their second two-year licensure term.
 This assumption is incorrect.

 New Salespersons must wait until their first two-year licensure term ends, then they can begin to take Continuing Education courses for license renewal credit.
 Please refer to 18 VAC 135-20-101 of the Real Estate Board Regulations, which states: "All active salespersons... shall be required to complete a total of 16 instruction hours DURING EACH LICENSING TERM."
 The licensee must complete the Continuing Education hours DURING the licensing term, not BEFORE the licensing term begins.

-The 2011 General Assembly significantly amended state law governing residential real estate agency (Section 54.1-2130, et seq. of the Code of Virginia), with most changes becoming effective July 1, 2012.
-Because of these significant changes, the law requires all licensees who renew or reinstate an active salesperson or broker license, or who activate an inactive salesperson or broker license, to complete a Board-approved three-hour course in Residential Standard Agency (RSA).
+As a result of significant changes to state law governing residential real estate agency (Section 54.1-2130, et seq. of the Code of Virginia), ALL licensees who renew, reinstate, or activate a salesperson or broker license must complete a Board-approved three-hour course in Residential Standard Agency (RSA).

 please contact us in writing or via telephone and we will work with you to make the information available.